camya/filament-title-with-slug/README.md

 **Features**

+- Slug edit form.
+- "Visit" link to view the final URL.
 - Auto-generates the slug from the title, if it has not already been manually updated.
-- Slug edit form.
-- "Visit" link to view the URL.
-- Undo the edited slug.
+- Undo an edited slug.
+- All texts customizable and translatable.
 - Fully configurable, see [all available parameters](#all-available-parameters).

 Watch **[&raquo; Demo Video &laquo;](https://www.youtube.com/watch?v=uMdilJpxdf4)**